awsdocs/aws-site-to-site-vpn-user-guide/doc_source/modify-vpn-target.md

 ## Step 6: Update the customer gateway ASN \(required when the new gateway has a different ASN from the old gateway\)<a name="step-update-customer-gateway-asn"></a>

  When the new gateway has a different ASN from the old gateway, you must update the ASN on your customer gateway device to point to the new ASN\.
+See [Customer gateway options for your Site\-to\-Site VPN connection](cgw-options.md) for more information\.